Karishim Swim Camp

 Financial aid applications must be made online before February 1, at which time all submitted requests will be reviewed.
 Requests made after February 1 will be reviewed individually and are dependent upon funds remaining.
 Awards are not guaranteed year to year or for weeks added after February 1.
 If you are unable to accept the award, you must submit a written request to either reduce enrollment or withdraw.
 You must submit this request within two weeks of award notification in order to receive a refund of any deposit(s) connected to the withdrawal.

-Additional weeks may be added after the deadline has passed, however, there is no guarantee that the aid will be the same.
+Additional weeks may be added after the deadline has passed, however, there is no guarantee that aid will be available.
 Financial aid is not transferable between camps.

 Inclusion At Camp

-JCC Newton Camps program is designed to be fully inclusive.
-Campers with special needs participate in all activities and are fully integrated into their age group with their peers.
-Where necessary, camp may require and help coordinate an Advocate Counselor to provide additional support within the bunk to ensure all campers are fully included.
+JCC Newton Camps are designed to be fully inclusive.
+Campers who benefit from accommodations and supports participate in all activities and are fully integrated into their age group with their peers.
+Where necessary, camp may provide an Advocate Counselor to provide additional support within the bunk to ensure all campers are fully included.
 Our Inclusion Coordinator works with our Camp Leadership Team, Camp Counselors, and families to design and facilitate an inclusive environment for each camper.
 As each camper’s needs are different, the inclusion process and supports provided may differ.
 Inclusion support can include one or more of the following interventions:

 For more information, email camp@jccgb.org.